Zakaria-Dahi/Linear_Regression_Economic_Data/README.md

 **About the Repository**

-- This repository provides a linear regression on economic data.
+- This repository provides a linear regression model applied on economic data.
 - The data represent 33 type of economic information related to 52 Spanish cities and recorded over the period of 15 years (2003-2017)

 **About the data**